 An hangingup event will be sent back, as this is an asynchronous request.

-Finally, just as in the SIP and SIPre plugins, the multimedia session can be recorded.
-Considering the NoSIP plugin also assumes two peers are in a call with each other (although it makes no assumptions on the signalling that ties them together), it works exactly the same way as the SIP and SIPre plugin do when it comes to recording.
+As to other features, just as in the SIP plugin, the multimedia session can be recorded.
+Considering the NoSIP plugin also assumes two peers are in a call with each other (although it makes no assumptions on the signalling that ties them together), it works exactly the same way as the SIP plugin dooes when it comes to recording.
 Specifically, you make use of the recording request to either start or stop a recording, using the following syntax:

 {